Taking Courses Not Required for Your Current DMACC Program

 The DMACC Financial Aid Department or Academic Advisor may notify financial aid students if there are any courses not applicable towards their program which results in a change of their financial aid eligibility.
 Students should meet with their Academic Advisors to review their program and current courses.
 Additionally, students may use Degree Works at any time to review their courses and how they apply to their current DMACC program of study.

 Financial aid is based on a student’s current DMACC program.
 If coursework does not directly apply towards a student’s current DMACC program, financial aid will not be available for that coursework.

 Financial Aid can only be based on the coursework applicable toward the student’s current DMACC program.
 It is very possible that student could be taking both required and non-required courses for their current DMACC program.
 In this case, a student’s financial aid eligibility will only be based on their required coursework.

 No. DMACC will not automatically withdrawal students from coursework not applicable towards their current DMACC program.
 If a student is taking coursework that is not needed, they are responsible to withdrawal or cover any unpaid charges.

 No. Under federal regulations, financial aid is only allowed to pay for coursework applicable to a student’s current program of study at DMACC.

-If you feel an error has been made, you should contact the Financial Aid Office, Academic Advising, or Admissions to discuss the issue.
-If no error has been made and you are simply enrolled for coursework not applicable towards your current DMACC program, you should meet with your DMACC Academic Advisor to discuss possible revisions of your academic plan or program.
+If you feel an error has been made, you should contact Academic Advising to review your courses and current DMACC program of study.
+If no error has been made and you are simply enrolled for coursework not applicable towards your current DMACC program, your financial aid eligibility will only be based on your required coursework.